External access to Containers

-Researchers working with containers. many times need to access the container from remote.
+Researchers working with containers. many times need to remotely access the container.
 Some examples:

 - Using a Jupyter notebook that runs within the container